 According to the guidelines (PDF) published by the German Federal Data Protection Commissioner, home office solutions can lawfully be established if 1) the protection and security of the personal data involved is guaranteed by adequate technical and organizational measures and 2) if the employer as well as the competent data protection authority possess the permission to audit the proper implementation of these measures at the employee’s home and on the devices used.

 Under German data protection law, an employee processing personal data at home is still regarded as part of his/her employer’s entity.
 Hence, the employer remains fully responsible in law for all data protection and data security aspects.
 Under Article 17 of directive 95/46/EC (and similarly under Section 9 of the German Federal Data Protection Act, PDF), the employer is obliged to implement the necessary technical and organizational measures to protect personal data against accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosure or access and against all other unlawful forms of processing.

-Inter alia, this means safeguarding the room in which the employee will work and/or stores the devices used.
+Inter alia, this means safeguarding the room in which the employee will work and/or stores the devices as stated by a law firm practicing Riverside.
 Necessary measures might be the installation of burglar-proof doors and/or windows, the possibility to separately lock the respective room or installing a visual cover for the monitor of a PC/laptop, if it is otherwise possible for third parties to see the monitor through a window.